 In the sample board below, you can see the indention from the knot (easily smoothed out with wood filler), but all the dark pigment is safely sealed beneath the surface.

-So next time you pull out the white paint, make sure you tackle the tannin first!
+So next time you pull out the white paint, make sure you tackle the tannin bleed through first!
 Grab yourself some shellac and a bottle of clear nail polish, and you have a simple solution for bleed through.

 More woodwork and finishing tips: